JohnnyXavier/johnnyxavier.github.io/_posts/bmc_anvil/2023-06-18-bmc-showcase-note-reflection.md

 * the `MethodNames` is only an enum that holds the possible method names we want to call.
 * the value in itself can give us its class type by calling on the `getClass()` method.

-that first line is in charging of getting the method we want to call to update our given entity.
+that first line is in charge of getting the method we want to call, to update our given entity.
 Let's see how we actually call it:

 ```java
 m.invoke(toUpdate,value);